-- The extent to which the budget and budget narrative align with the work plan. - The appropriateness of the applicant's budget in that it adheres to the following requirements: at least 75 percent of the award (after reserving amounts for administrative costs, planning/evaluation, and CQM) must be expended on core medical services; at least 50 percent of the award must be expended on EIS costs (except counseling and referrals/linkage to care); and no more than 10 percent of the award may be expended on administrative costs.
-Additionally, the amount expended on CQM is reasonable given the scope of work. - The alignment and agreement of the applicant's program-specific line item budgets, budget justification narrative, and SF-424A.
+- The extent to which the budget and budget narrative align with the work plan. - The appropriateness of the applicant's budget in that it adheres to the following requirements: at least 75 percent of the award (after reserving amounts for administrative costs, planning/evaluation, and CQM) must be expended on core medical services; at least 50 percent of the award must be expended on EIS costs (except counseling and referrals/linkage to care); and no more than 10 percent of the award may be expended on CQM is reasonable given the scope of work. - The alignment and agreement of the applicant's program-specific line item budgets, budget justification narrative, and SF-424A.